Vitalbka/cinema-project/README.md

 ## Cinema-project

-This is a prototype of a web application that works like a movie theater.
+This is a prototype of a web application that works like a cinema service.
+Configured authorization and authentication.
 In this application, user can have two roles `ADMIN` or `USER`.
 ___